rhomobile/rhomobile-docs/docs/en/edge/tutorial/rhoconnect.1.md

 After code generation, the bundle install command will be run for the first time automatically.

 NOTE: It is required to have a connection to the internet to create an application.
-There are certain Ruby gems that RhoConnect is dependant on.
+There are certain Ruby gems that RhoConnect is dependent on.

 ## Starting Your RhoConnect App